Rick-and-Roll/Ricks-code/README.md

 ### A Telegram Video Encoder

-- `Queue Feature` This bot has queue feature.
+- `Queue Feature` This bot has queue feature.😬
 - `Thumbnail Feature` This bot has multiple thumbnail feature.
 - `Ffmpeg Feature` - We can change ffmpeg code anytime through Variables.
 - `Authorize Feature` - Only those can use the bot whose telegram id is in Variables.